VentGrey/Epitaph/README.md

 ## News :newspaper:

 - Lemonbar completely dropped.
-- W.I.P `lxsession` integration for a more solid environment.
 - Brand new wallpapers by [arelisuleima](https://github.com/arelisuleima)
 - Improvements to the wiki
 - Improvements to the Epitaph install script

+## TODO for a more "desktop" experience:

+- Find a way to auto-lock screen with i3-lock-fancy.
+(You'll have to manually lock)
+- Integrate `lxsession` for a more solid environment.
+- Setup default apps
+- Make thunar use tilix by default
+- Fix the mpris script sometimes showing what's being played in the browser

 ## Installation